connexta/ion-store/README.md

 ### Step 1: Tag each image
 To successfully push an image to a registry, the IP or hostname of the registry, along with its port number must be added to the name of the image.
-This is accomplished by the `docker tag` command which crates and alias to a Docker image.
+This is accomplished by the `docker tag` command which creates and alias to a Docker image.

 To see the images in your local image cache, execute:
 ```bash